perwendel/spark/README.md

-Spark - a Sinatra inspired micro web framework
+Spark - a Sinatra inspired web framework
 ==============================================

 Examples can also be viewed on: http://code.google.com/p/spark-java/